 Climate scientist who originated the Gaia hypothesis, which posits that the biosphere is a self-regulating entity that controls the chemical and physical environment around it.
+He wrote multiple books that were based on this hypothesis.
 His work helped inspire the modern-day environmentalist movement.

 He did not have enough to attend college out of high school, and instead went to work as a photographer.

 A detector he created showed human-made pollutants in the atmosphere, inspiring Rachel Carson's famous book, Silent Spring.
 In 1988, he received the Norbert Gerbier-MUMM Award.

 He was born to a working class family, which believed strongly in education.

 In his later years he said that he and many other global climate change activists, like Al Gore, were too alarmist.